Recovering Economics as a Moral Science

 7. How is value created?
 Is ethics a de-ontological exercise or teleological discipline?
 Are values free of intentionality?
 Are there values without an ethical content?

 The questions may seem highly abstract, but how we answer them has huge implications for how we live and work, treat each other, prosper or find our lives blighted by unemployment, inflation, or lack of opportunity through rising inequality.
-Two dozen or so scholars from the United Kingdom, the United States, Belgium, Holland, Norway, Argentina, Italy, Switzerland and Hungary have already agreed to participate in the project, and the ﬁrst the symposium will be held at Blackfriars Hall on 7-8 July, 2017.
+Two dozen or so scholars from the United Kingdom, the United States, Belgium, Holland, Norway, Argentina, Italy, Switzerland and Hungary have already agreed to participate in the project, and the ﬁrst the symposium was held at Blackfriars Hall on 7-8 July, 2017.